-Researchers suggest that in autism, the brain networks have reduced integration and segregation.
+Researchers suggest that in autism, brain networks have reduced integration and segregation.

-First, the brain networks have less connections with each other, and this may affect communication between long-distance brain regions.
+First, brain networks have fewer connections with each other, and this may affect communication between long-distance brain regions.

 Future research will focus on the organization of local brain networks in autistic and healthy individuals.